 There are two tools that you need to develop apps with Expo: a local development tool and a mobile client to open your app.

 Expo CLI is a tool for developing apps with Expo.
-In addition the command-line interface (CLI) it also has a graphical UI, Expo Developer Tools, that pops up in your web browser.
-With Expo Dev Tools you can quickly set up your test devices, view logs and more.
+In addition to the command-line interface (CLI) it also has a web-based graphical user interface (GUI) that pops up in your web browser when you start your project — you can use this if you're not yet comfortable with the using terminal or just prefer GUIs, both have similar capabilities.

-Expo client helps view your projects while you're developing them.
+Expo client is the tool you will use to run your projects while you're developing them.
 When you serve your project with Expo CLI, it generates a development URL that you can open in Expo client to preview your app.
-On Android, Expo client can also be used to view others' projects on expo.io.
-Expo client works on devices, simulators, and emulators.

-Required Android and iOS versions: The minimum Android version Expo supports is Android 5 and the minimum iOS version is iOS 10.0.
+⚠️ Required operating system versions: The minimum Android version is Lollipop (5) and the minimum iOS version is iOS 10.0.